Course Outline

 1

-Demonstrated capacity to ask and justify practice relevant questions to explore relevant aspects of a case study including relevant and sufficient use of course and other literature to support and deepen reflection and analysis
+Demonstrated capacity to ask and justify practice relevant questions to explore relevant aspects of a case study, informed by relevant and sufficient use of course and other literature to support and deepen reflection and analysis

 2

-Understanding of social work concepts, values, processes and theories including relevant and sufficient use of course and other literature to support and deepen reflection and analysis
+Articulated and justified application of social work concepts, values, processes, and theories to a practice situation, informed by relevant and sufficient use of course and other literature to support and deepen reflection and analysis

 3